swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-14-continuous-deployment-of-the-model-with-the-cicd-pipeline.md

-# Chapter 14: Continuous deployment of the model with MLEM and the CI/CD pipeline
+# Chapter 14: Continuous deployment of the model with the CI/CD pipeline

 ## Introduction

 In this chapter, you will deploy the model to the Kubernetes cluster with the help of the CI/CD pipeline.
-You will use the [MLEM](../tools.md) tool to deploy the model to the cluster and the pipeline to trigger the deployment.
+You will use the [Kubernetes](../tools.md) tool to deploy the model to the cluster and the pipeline to trigger the deployment.

 The steps will be similar to the last chapter, but we will use the pipeline to automate the process.

 In this chapter, you will learn how to:

-1. Grant access to the container registry on the cloud provider
+1. Grant access to the container registry on the cloud provider for the CI/CD pipeline
 2. Store the cloud provider credentials in the CI/CD configuration
 3. Create the CI/CD pipeline for deploying the model to the Kubernetes cluster
 4. Push the CI/CD pipeline configuration file to [:simple-git: Git](../tools.md)